Key takeaways

 Common side effects of Valium vs. Xanax

-Valium and Xanax have a similar side effect profile which is caused primarily by its depression of the central nervous system (CNS).
+Valium and Xanax have a similar side effect profile, which is primarily because they depress the central nervous system (CNS).
 Both of these medications can cause drowsiness, lightheadedness, and confusion.
 Both Valium and Xanax can affect the gastrointestinal system and cause nausea and constipation.
-Valium and Xanax each have the ability to increase the incidence of depression.
+Valium and Xanax can increase the incidence of depression.
 This effect should be monitored closely in patients.

 Valium’s longer elimination half-life means that adverse effects may last longer than Xanax or other benzodiazepines.
 This should be taken into effect when choosing appropriate therapy.